Huang-CL/Magrathea/docs/paper.md

 # State of the field

-The field now includes several open tools for planet interior structure modeling, with broader summaries and comparisons given in @Acuna:2025 and @Baumeister:2025.
-Two open-source options are GASTLI [@Acuna:2025] which targets volatile-rich planets with coupled interior--atmosphere modeling and ExoPlex [@Unterborn:2023] which focuses on rocky-planet mantle minearology.
+The field includes several open tools for planet interior structure modeling.
+We point readers to the large tables of tools in @Acuna:2025 and @Baumeister:2025 for a broader summary, and highlight four examples here to illustrate the range of current approaches.
+GASTLI [@Acuna:2025] focuses on volatile-rich planets and coupled interior--atmosphere models.
+ExoPlex [@Unterborn:2023] emphasizes the mineralogy of predominantly rocky planets.
+ExoInt [@Wang:2019] adds modules that use stellar elemental abundances and devolatilization relationships to constrain planetary bulk composition.
+PALEOS [@Attia:2026] provides multi-phase, tabulated equations of state for rapid interpolation in planetary structure and evolution models.

-Magrathea gives users explicit control over phase diagrams and EOS choices in each differentiated layer allowing for diverse planet models from sub-Earth to Neptune-mass planets.
+Within this landscape, Magrathea emphasizes flexibility in constructing differentiated planet models and provides a growing set of run modes for different use cases.
+Users have explicit control over phase diagrams and EOS choices in each differentiated layer allowing for diverse planet models from sub-Earth to Neptune-mass planets.
 Magrathea allows users to swap mineral physics assumptions quickly, run forward models fast enough for large sweeps, and test how interior assumptions propagate into inferred compositions.
-The combination of modularity and speed form the C++ implementation is the main reason we seek to build on Magrathea.
+The combination of modularity and speed from the C++ implementation is the main reason we seek to build on Magrathea.

 # Software design